roeezolantz/upstay-exercise-medium/README.md

 3. create .env file and put there your ConnectionString under `DATABASE_URL` key as shown in [.env.example](https://github.com/ancillary-streams/upstay-exercise-medium/blob/master/.env.example)

-4. Your all set! start the project using `npm install` and `npm start`. you will see a [web page](http://localhost:9999) opened with a beautiful "Welcome to UpStay" message :)
+4. You're all set!
+Start the project using `npm install` and `npm start`. you will see a [web page](http://localhost:9999) opened with a beautiful "Welcome to UpStay" message :)

 ## Instructions [Back-End]